espressif/developer-portal/content/blog/2024/11/how-to-create-an-esp-idf-component/index.md

 On this task, the sensor will be woken up, the readout will be read and processed, and then the sensor will return to sleep mode.

-#### Creating Kconfig (optional)
+### Creating Kconfig (optional)

 As a bonus, this component has a dedicated configuration menu using a `Kconfig` file.

+Kconfig is a configuration system used in software projects to define and manage configuration options in a structured and hierarchical way.
+It's widely used in projects like the Linux kernel, Zephyr, and ESP-IDF (Espressif IoT Development Framework).

-On this configuration menu, you will be able to set the I2C GPIOs (SDA and SCL), the I2C port number and the bus frequency.
+On this configuration menu, you will be able to set the I2C GPIOs (SDA and SCL), the I2C port number, and the bus frequency.
+This removes any hardcoded configuration from the source code.

 ```text
 menu "Driver SHTC3 Sensor"